Vetulus-De-Suecicus/Symbol-Watcher-3/README.md

 ```
 !.
 Configure the app as you wish via the settings.json file<br/>
 <br/>
-PERIOD - Controls for how long you want the plots to show data for.<br/>
+PERIOD - Controls for how long you want the plots to show data for.
+Lowest period is one day.<br/>
-INTERVAL - Controls the granularity.<br/>
+INTERVAL - Controls the granularity.
+Valid input are 1m, 2m, 5m, 15m, 30m, 60m, 90m, 1h, 1d, 5d, 1wk, 1mo, 3mo<br/>
-UPDATE_INTERVAL - Controls how often the prices are updated.<br/>
+UPDATE_INTERVAL - Controls how often the prices are updated.
+Fastest update rate is once every 60 seconds.<br/>
 LOCAL_CURRENCY - Controls the currency conversion for the total portfolio worth calulcations.<br/>
 <br/>
 Remember to always set LOCAL_CURRENCY to the currency you wish to have the app display and convert to - for you.<br/>